emberjs/rfcs/text/0000-injection-hook-normalization.md

 - There has been a lot of concern about confusion between `constructor` and `init` as we head further down the native class adoption path.
-This decision would formalize adopting `didCreate`, which is very similar to `init`, for _all_ classes for the forseeable future.
+This decision would formalize adopting `@afterInjection`, which is very similar to `init`, for _all_ classes for the forseeable future.
 This could also cause confusion, since container based classes would essentially always have this dichotomy of two "creation" hooks.

   Creating a different hook with a new name should help with this issue. `init` has historically been taught as the same as `constructor`, which is why some users assume it will have the exact same semantics, and are confused when it does not.
-Documenting the purpose for `didCreate`, along with clear, practical examples for when to use it, and when to use `constructor`, should go a long way toward preventing any additional confusion.
+Documenting the purpose for `@afterInjection`, along with clear, practical examples for when to use it, and when to use `constructor`, should go a long way toward preventing any additional confusion.

 ## Alternatives